openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 has no methods or fields available for use.
 Lack of constraint effectively means ``extends Object|null|undefined``.
-If type parameter *T* has type constraint *S*, then the actual type of the generic instantiation must be a subtype of *S*.
+If type parameter *T* has type constraint *S*, then the actual type of the generic instantiation must be a subtype (see :ref:`Subtyping`) of *S*.
 If the constraint *S* is a non-nullish type (see :ref:`Nullish Types`), then *T* is non-nullish too.
 If the type parameter is constrained with the ``keyof T``, then valid instantiations of this parameter can be the values of the union type created from string names of *T* or the union type itself:

 .. index::
    type parameter constraint